Montana’s 5 Amish communities are scattered across the state

 One reason for its failure was the drying up of free land.
 With most available homesteads claimed, the enticement of land was no longer there to draw settlers to the remote region.
 The Dawson County community ceased to exist in 1935 (Settlements that Failed, pp. 264-267).

 The Dawson County community is not the only extinct Amish settlement.
 During the 1990s and 2000s, at least two more Montana Amish communities came and went.
-The community at Libby, in Lincoln County, was founded in 1992, going extinct in 2004.
+The community at Libby, in Lincoln County, was founded in 1992, going “extinct” as an Amish settlement (ceasing to be affiliated with Old Order Amish churches) in 2004.

 In the present day, Montana, like Colorado, South Dakota, and other states, has attracted Amish with an adventurous spirit and willingness to travel in search of greener pastures.
-With the price of land remaining an important factor, it will be interesting to see if the current trend for Western settlement holds.
+Looking back over the past decade-plus, Amish interest in the Treasure State has by all indications continued to grow.

-The New American Almanac 2011, Raber’s Bookstore (Baltic, Ohio), Ben J. Raber
+- The New American Almanac, Raber’s Bookstore (Baltic, Ohio), Ben J. Raber

 Love these pictures!
 Did you take them?